tryggviko/VidmotLokaverkefni/REAMDME.md

 Audio player

-forritið gefur notenda kost á því að búa til playlista og setja lög af tölvu notenda inn á playlista og síðan spila þau,
+forritið gefur notenda kost á því að búa til playlista og setja lög af tölvu notenda inn á playlista og síðan spila þau.

 To get a local copy you must have